noahbliss/mortar/docs/ubuntu-install.md

 ```

 Manually install these with `dpkg -i` after running step `0`.
 Once installed, I recommend a reboot then continue with the typical installation process.

+## Ubuntu 19.10 (and possibly 19.04)
+These versions have the packages we need.
+For TPM2, run `apt-get install tpm2-tools clevis-tpm2 clevis-luks` after ./0- and perform the rest of the steps as normal.